 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-Getting into Manu National Park is a journey in itself, we left from Cusco and spent 5 hours driving along a bumpy dirt road before boarding a boat for 3 hours that followed the Manu River, past dense Amazonian jungle that is home to jaguars, black caimans and spider monkeys.
+I took a 4-day tour into Manu National Park from Cusco back in 2013.
+Getting into Manu National Park is a journey in itself.
+We left from Cusco and spent 1 and a half days driving along a bumpy dirt road before boarding a boat that followed the Manu River, past dense Amazonian jungle that is home to jaguars, black caimans and spider monkeys.
+We stayed in tree houses and camped on the jungle floor.

 Each day we spent hours bushwalking.
 I must admit, we didn’t see much except insects and bugs.
 The sloths and monkeys featured in this photo journal at Manu National Park were spotted at an animal refuge, sorry to disappoint.